FAQ and troubleshooting

 How do I connect a mouse and a keyboard to the Surface tablet?

-1. Exit full-screen mode by tapping menu in the top right corner and selecting Toggle Full Screen.
+1. Exit full-screen mode by tapping the menu in the top right corner and selecting Toggle Full Screen.

 2. Enable Bluetooth in the tablet's Windows 10.